-In this context, philosophy is not any more an academic activity centered on the history of ideas, and one does not come simply to narrate what he does in his home country.
-The principle is to get acquainted with varied ways of philosophizing, as an activity constitutive of the mind and the self.
+In this context, philosophy is not an academic activity centered on the history of ideas, and one does not come simply to narrate what he does in his home country, but get acquainted with the many ways of philosophizing, as an activity constitutive of the mind and the self.
 Philosophy with children, philosophical consultation, philosophy workshops, Socratic dialogue, etc., one is introduced to the many forms and variants of such an endeavor.
 It is not so much knowledge that is at stake here, but acquiring and developing skills.
-How to conceptualize, how to problematize, how to deepen understanding of given ideas, and especially how to create a situation where this activity can be induced, is the main focus of the work.
+How to conceptualize, how to problematize, how to deepen understanding of given ideas, and especially how to create a situation where this activity can be induced, are the main focus of the work.

-The duration will be one whole week, from Monday, August 7th (arrival on the 6th) to Sunday, August 13th, and the cost will be 600 Euros, including the workshops, food and accommodation in a private room.
+The duration will be almost a week, from March 5th until March 10th, 2018, and the cost will be 600 Euros, including the workshops, food and accommodation in a private room.
 For people who are on a tight budget, this can be reduced to 350 Euros if you accept "camping style" accommodation.
 Our Institute can accept some people free of charge who have financial difficulties, but are highly motivated.

 You can read theoretical texts and watch videos of the practice on the following websites - English section:

-Every week, the Institute of Philosophical Practices holds regular workshops, through the Zoom platform.
-Each time we work on different type of philosophical exercises, which are given beforehand, so each participant can prepare them on his own.
-During the workshop, we examine collectively what everyone has done.
+Every week, the Institute of Philosophical Practices organizes workshops online, through the Zoom platform.
+During each session, we work on different types of philosophical exercises, given in advance, so that each participant can prepare the work.
+During the workshop, we collectively discuss and analyze what each one has done.

-These workshops are held in different languages at different moments : English, French, Spanish, Italian and Russian.
+These workshops are held in different languages __at different times: English, French, Spanish, Italian and Russian.

-Over the last weeks we have worked on numerous activities.
-Reflections around a Buddhist tale.
+During the last series, we worked on various themes.
+Reflections on a Buddhist tale.
 Interpretation of a Chekhov story.
-How to problematize through questions.
-Studying texts from Nietzsche, Spinoza and Hegel.
-How to do a self-consultation.
+How to problematize with questions.
+Studies of texts by Nietzsche, Spinoza and Hegel.
+How to make a self-consultation.
 How to evaluate someone based on his answers to a series of questions.
-Interpretation of a Raphael painting.
+Interpretation of a painting by Raphael.

 The participation fee for a series of 10 sessions is 100 Euros.

-As well, the IPP offers individual tutoring programs, on the basis of a program of ten sessions.
+In addition, the IPP offers individual tutoring programs, based on a program of ten sessions as well.